JoelPoah/fiboncacci/README.md

-# Hello this is a simple fib function that generates  return
+# Hello this is a simple fib function that generates
-# nth term of fib by recursion
+nth term of fib by recursion